Amywow/sql-challenge/README.md

 ## Description

-This project creates analysis about people whom the company employed during the 1980s and 1990s.
-There are two sql file and a picture in EmployeeSQL folder.
-Data_Engineering.sql contains codes which creates table schemas.
-Data_Analysis lists queries for relvant analysis.
+This project creates an analysis of people whom the company employed during the 1980s and 1990s.
+There are two sql files and a picture in EmployeeSQL folder.
+Data_Engineering.sql contains codes that create table schemas.
+Data_Analysis lists queries for relevant analysis.
 The Data_modelling.JPG shows Entity Relationship Diagram for tables.